-- analysis to constrain the ages of the oldest deposits which span the syn-rift and early post-rift period that are of interest for this study.
-More precisely we extended to the LM previous seismo-stratigraphy studies produced for the NNV (Baby et al., 2018; Schnürle et al., 2018).
-Profile A is the direct north-south prolongation along the LM of a profile presented by these authors.
-It connects to the Sunray 1 well (Salman and Abdula, 1995) located in the NW corner of the NNV (Figure 13).
-We further analyzed two profiles (B and C) than are normal to profile A and strike roughly E-W across the LM.
-Among them - 355 Profile B has an onshore portion that connects to Funhalouro-1 and Nhachengue-1 wells and Line SM-59 presented by Salman and Abdula (1995).
-Along all these lines, the horizons of late-Jurassic to Neocomian formations, namely Red Beds Fm and Maputo Fm (in green and yellow respectively on figure 13), can be confidently extended towards the LM from both the NNV (Sunray-1 well) and the MCP (Funhalouro-1 and Nhachengue-1 wells).
-As mentioned by Salman and Abdula (1995), these two formation unconformably cover the acoustic basement.
-Red Beds are only observed filling local fossil depressions on - 360 the MCP and northern NNV (Figure 13, green deposits).
-A possible similar deposit is interpreted at the eastern foot of the basement high on Profiles B and C. On top of these restricted deposits or directly on the acoustic basement, the Maputo Fm appears widespread over both the NNV and the MCP.
-Most importantly, a continuous sequence of Maputo Fm (in yellow), akin strongly eroded, can be drawn on Profile B across the entire LM.
-It indeed passes clearly over to the east of the basement high where the first marine sediments (in blue on figure 13) are seen onlapping the formation.
-This constrains the age of the

-365 LM acoustic basement in pre-Neocomien time and before the onset of seafloor spreading on the MB.
+C) that are perpendicular to profile A and strike roughly E-W across the LM.
+Among them, profile B has an onshore portion that connects to Funhalouro-1 and Nhachengue-1 wells and Line SM-59 presented by Salman and Abdula (1995).
+Along all these lines, the horizons of late Jurassic to Neocomian formations, namely the Red Beds formation (Fm) and Maputo Fm (in green and yellow, respectively, in Fig. 14), can be confidently extended towards the LM from both the NNV (Sunray-1 well) and the MCP (Funhalouro-1 and Nhachengue-1 wells).
+As mentioned by Salman and Abdula (1995), these two formations unconformably cover the acoustic basement.
+Red Beds Fm is only observed filling local fossil depressions on the MCP and northern NNV (Fig. 14, green deposits).
+A possible similar deposit is interpreted at the eastern foot of the basement high on profiles B and C. On top of these restricted deposits or directly on the acoustic basement, the Maputo Fm appears widespread over both the NNV and the MCP.
+Most importantly, a continuous sequence of Maputo Fm (in yellow), which is also strongly eroded, can be drawn on profile B across the entire LM.
+It indeed passes clearly over to the east of the basement high where the first marine sediments (in blue in Fig. 14) are seen onlapping the formation.
+This constrains the age of the LM acoustic basement to pre-Neocomian time and before the onset of seafloor spreading on the MB.